-- For large publication, respond directly to breaking news or an article or commentary published in the previous day or two (or the current issue of a weekly paper or magazine).
-Follow the target publication’s norm, but a typical format is: Re “Talking With the Taxman,” (news, Jan.
+- For large publications, respond directly to an article or commentary that was recently published.
+Follow the target publication’s norm, but a typical response format is: Re “Talking With the Taxman,” (news, Jan.
 13).
 Your report neglected one key fact… Smaller papers may have looser rules, leaving you free to raise an issue without responding directly to something published.

 - Focus on one important point and don’t try to address separate issues in one letter.
-Be sure to follow the publication’s guidelines and word count limit (up to 250 words is common for local and regional papers, but many larger publications demand more concise letters).
+Be sure to follow the publication’s guidelines and word count limit (up to 250 words is common for local papers, but some larger publications demand more concise letters).

 - Maximize your chance of being published by removing every non-essential word.
 For example, don’t say, “I think…” It’s obvious.
 This also minimizes the chance of editors changing the letter.

 - Use verified facts.
 Take the time to check original sources rather than repeating a “fact” cited in another media outlet.

 - Balance criticism with a positive call to action.
 This includes your elected representatives — by including their names in the letter and asking for action, you can get their attention.
 Point people to a source for information or to engage when practical.

-- When writing to your local newspaper (not recommended for large publications), follow up with a polite phone inquiry about its status if it doesn’t appear within 4-5 days to ensure it was received.
+- When writing to your local newspaper (not recommended for large publications), follow up with a polite phone inquiry about its status if it doesn’t appear within 4-5 days.

 - Pay attention to letters and comments by others.
 Note effective and ineffective approaches (especially letters that argue a position you oppose), style, length, etc.